 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-At last night’s City Council Workshop, Hudson City Council watched a presentation on adaptive signal technology and how it can improve traffic flow and throughout the City.
+At the June 11 City Council Workshop, Hudson City Council watched a presentation on adaptive signal technology and how it can improve traffic flow and throughout the City.

 What is Adaptive Signal Technology?

 In the simplest terms, adaptive signal technology uses fiber technology to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
 Hudson has a unique challenge when it comes to traffic, since SR 91 cannot be widened and creating bypasses around the city would impact businesses that rely on customers traveling through town.

 Hudson’s current traffic timing system is programmed based on manual traffic studies.
 It does not adapt to immediate circumstances such as accidents or lane closures.
 With adaptive signal technology, data is received and processed from sensors in real-time to optimize signal timing to accommodate changing traffic patterns as they occur.